-I am one of those people who like to set goals for myself, whether it is for today or for this week or for this month or for this year.
-I am a list person.
-I write out a list of all I need or want to accomplish.
-Because I am wired this way, as I am guessing many of you are, I already have this month pretty much planned out but I’m still working on my list of things I would like to accomplish.
+I am one of those people who likes to set goals, whether it is for today or this week or this month or this year.
+I am also a list person.
+I write out a list of all I need to do or want to accomplish.
+Because I am wired this way (as I am guessing many of you are), I already have this month pretty much planned out but I’m still working on my list of things I would like to accomplish.

-I also know there are several things I would like to do before this calendar year is over.
+There are also many things I would like to accomplish before this calendar year is over.
 But beyond my own heart’s desire, I find myself asking God this morning what He would like to do with the next few months of my life.
 I ask God this kind of question quite often, especially at the beginning of a new year or a new season, but sometimes even at the beginning of a new week or a new day.
 I give God permission to direct my ways and choose my paths.
-This year has already been full of blessings and there have also been some difficult times.
-That is what I signed up for, right?
-Whatever, wherever, whenever.
-But, as I sit in this place of commitment again, I must admit I sense the familiar hesitation.
+This surrender is not always easy – whatever, wherever, whenever.
+As I sit in this place of commitment again, I must admit I sense a familiar hesitation.

 My natural tendency is to want to be in charge; I like being in control.
 But my natural pattern is to really mess things up when I try to do things of my own strength or follow my own plan.
 I hear God asking me this morning, “Do you trust me?
 Can I have your plans?”
 Yes, of course I trust you, Lord.
 Please calm my fears and help me to loosen my grip as I place my family and my list in your hands.
 I absolutely desire to fully commit everything to you, but the upcoming ride is still unknown and I find myself asking you to help me trust you.